splunk/public-o11y-docs/apm/apm-spans-traces/span-search.rst

 Explore logs for each span
 ------------------------------

-When Related Content is enabled, you can jump to related logs for each trace and its spans.
+When Related Content is turned on, you can jump to related logs for each trace and its spans.
 The following image shows the related logs in Log Observer for a specific trace.

 .. image:: /_images/apm/terms-concepts/log-trace-related.png
   :width: 100%